3neti/ayuda-docs/docs/opportunity.md

 - Accountability for public funds
 - Digital access to services

-**Opportunity:** SADP's transparency features will be well-received and create positive public perception.
+**Opportunity:** UDDF's transparency features will be well-received and create positive public perception.

 ### Trust in Government Banks